icpc/ccs-specs/Contest_API.md

 By passing `group_id` with a valid group ID a scoreboard can be requested for the teams in a particular group:

 `contests/<id>/scoreboard?group_id=site1`

-Note that, when not passing a `group_id`, the teams indicated by `main_scoreboard_group` in the contest endpoint are used.

 Each group scoreboard is ranked independently and contains only the teams that belong to the specified group.
 If a client wants to know 'local' vs 'global' rank it can query both the group and primary scoreboards.